monopole/volley/README.md

 Run it to see the purple triangle - a trivial change from https://godoc.org/golang.org/x/mobile/example/basic

-Now edit the file and change `doGl := false` to true, reinstall, and see the program fail.
+Now edit the file and change `doV23 := false` to true, reinstall, and see the program fail.

 Look for `GoLog` in the output of